-From traditional HDDs to modern SSDs, a little storage to a lot, there's definitely something to meet your needs.
+From traditional HDDs (hard disk drives) to modern SSDs (solid-state drives), a little storage to a lot, there’s definitely something to meet your needs.

-In this article, we'll list the top 3 best external drives for photographers to save you time exploring.
+In this article, we’ll list the best external drives for photos to save you time exploring.
 Keep reading for more!

 - Ideal for: If you need a considerable amount of space without high costs, and don’t mind using the classic HDD.